widberg/llvm-project-widberg-extensions/README.md

 name mangling scheme for `__usercall`/`__userpurge` function symbols, especially important when interacting with `extern "C"`, have not yet been finalized.
 These are lower priority since they are easily worked around.

-Finally, at the lowest priority is things like clang-format not working well with spoils and split register parameters.

 ## Enable and Disable the Extensions